Clivern/Okazaki/README.rst

 Okazaki
 ========

     Github Automation Package in Python Powered By AI.

-Note
-====

-This project is created and maintained for Hornbeam.
+This project is Read Only and a part of Hornbeam Core.